polkadot-fellows/RFCs/text/0126-introduce-pvq.md

 ### Compatibility

 For RuntimeAPI integration, the proposal defines new apis, which doesn't break compatibility with existing interfaces.
+For XCM Integration, the proposal doesn't modify the existing XCM message format, which is backward compatible.

 ## Prior Art and References